tpetricek/teaching/software-engineering-classes/git-introduction/instructions.md

 # Introducing source control with Git

+## Using notepad as your editor

+First, run the following command to use `notepad` as your git editor (so that you can use it to write your commit messages)

+    git config --global core.editor notepad

 ## Creating the repository

 First, download the sample application and create a Git repository for it.